USS Kearsarge (1861)

 USS Kearsarge, a Mohican-class sloop-of-war, is best known for her defeat of the Confederate commerce raider CSS Alabama off Cherbourg, France during the American Civil War.
-Kearsarge was the only ship of the United States Navy named for Mount Kearsarge in New Hampshire.
-Subsequent ships were later named Kearsarge in honor of the ship.

 Hunting Confederate raiders

 Kearsarge was built at Portsmouth Navy Yard in Kittery, Maine, under the 1861 American Civil War emergency shipbuilding program.
 The new 1550 LT steam sloop-of-war was launched on 11 September 1861; she was sponsored by Mrs. McFarland, the wife of the editor of the Concord Statement, and was commissioned on 24 January 1862, with Captain Charles W. Pickering in command.
 Soon after, she was hunting for Confederate raiders in European waters.

+Kearsarge was the only ship of the United States Navy named for Mount Kearsarge in New Hampshire.
+Subsequent ships were later named Kearsarge in honor of the ship.

 Kearsarge departed Portsmouth, New Hampshire on 5 February 1862 for the coast of Spain.
 She then sailed to Gibraltar to join the blockade of Confederate raider CSS Sumter, forcing the ship's abandonment there in December 1862.
 However, Sumter's captain, Raphael Semmes, having returned to England for reassignment, was soon recommissioning off the Azores, in international waters, the newly-built British sloop Enrica as CSS Alabama.
 From there, Alabama went on to become one of the most successful commerce raiders in naval history.

-From Cádiz in November of 1862 until March 1863 Kearsarge prepared for her engagement with Alabama; she searched for the raider, ranging along the coast of Northern Europe all the way to the Canaries, Madeira, and the Outer Hebrides.
+From Cádiz in November of 1862 until March 1863, Kearsarge prepared for her engagement with Alabama.
+She searched for the raider, ranging along the coast of Northern Europe all the way to the Canaries, Madeira, and the Outer Hebrides.
 In early May 1864, she ran aground near Oostende.
-She was then repaired in the dry dock of Vlissingen, Netherlands till 10 May.
+She was then repaired in the dry dock of Vlissingen, Netherlands until 10 May.
 On 14 June 1864, Kearsarge arrived at Cherbourg and found Alabama in port.
 The raider had returned there for much needed repairs after a very long, multiple ocean cruise at the expense of 65 Union merchant ships.
 Kearsarge took up station at the harbor's entrance to await Semmes' next move.